firebase/genkit/docs/models.md

 });

 const llmResponse = await generate({
-  prompt: 'Suggest an item for the menu of a pirate themed restaurant',
+  prompt: "Suggest an item for the menu of a pirate themed restaurant",
   model: gemini15Flash,
+  output: {
     schema: MenuItemSchema,
+  },
 });
 ```